huanhuan1799/Disco-Intelligent-Omni-Surfaces-360-Fully-Passive-Jamming-Attacks/README.md

 # Disco-Intelligent-Omni-Surfaces-360-Fully-Passive-Jamming-Attacks
 We highly respect reproducible research, so we try to provide the simulation codes for our published papers.
 There are some codes for our TWC paper "Disco Intelligent Omni-Surfaces: 360◦ Fully-Passive Jamming Attacks."

-If you use this simulation code package in any way, please cite the original paper above.

-For more details about the DISCO idea, please refer to our paper as follows:
+If you use this simulation code package in any way, please cite our related papers.
+For more details about the DISCO idea, please refer to our published papers as follows:

 H. Huang, L. Dai, H. Zhang, C. Zhang, Z. Tian, Y. Cai, A. L. Swindlehurst, and Z. Han, “DISCO might not be funky: Random intelligent reflective surface configurations that attack,” IEEE Wireless Commun., vol. 31, no. 5, pp. 76-82, Oct.
 2024